What are VBDs?

 Some tick species will attach quickly and others will seek out protected spots and crevices where they may not be easily found or dislodged.
 When conducting a tick check use a hand-held or floor length mirror to view all parts of the body including:

-If the tick is attached, remove it as soon as possible.
+If you find an attached tick, remove it as soon as possible.

 Become a Citizen Scientist